 Playing opposite one another in less of a whodunit and more of a how could it, Anna Kendrick is the all-smiles single mother, Stephanie, who’s as warm and charming as the baked goods she brings to school events.
 But PTA meetings and brownie batches soon find themselves on the bottom of the to-do list when she meets business suit wearing bombshell, Emily Nelson (Blake Lively).
 Successful, goal-orientated and happy to tear the world apart over a carefully made-Martini, she’s everything Stephanie isn’t, making it all the more difficult to learn the truth about her new BFF when she suddenly goes missing.

-Stephanie’s gradual corruption by Lively’s siren in a business suit is the easily the films most significant element, and it’s great to see them share the screen before one disappears from view.
-Emily Nelson is an alluring mystery that Lively handles brilliantly with Kendrick there to bask in her shadow.
-But when the disappearing game begins, Kendrick takes centre stage, acting as our window into a reasonably unsurprising detective story that occasionally shocks but gives the game
+Stephanie’s gradual corruption by Lively’s siren in a business suit is the easily the films greatest element, and it’s great to see them share the screen before one disappears from view.
+Emily Nelson is an alluring mystery that Lively handles brilliantly with Kendrick simply there to bask in her shadow.
+But when the disappearing game begins, Kendrick takes centre stage, acting as our window into a reasonably unsurprising detective story that occasionally shocks but gives the game away a little too soon.
+Thankfully, this hustle is covered up with plenty of dark humour that Feig handles a lot better than he has done in the past, making A Simple Favour an easy but enjoyable watch.